loopy3025/js_app_block/README.md

-# Javascript Blocks Module
+# Javascript App Block Module

 This module will allow users to include any number of JS Apps (such as React or Angular) on any non-decoupled Drupal site.
 Users will also be able to determine whether they want to reference the remote library or a local copy.
-Using blocks, the module will let users decide which region will be used to display React content and the location of the javascript being used to process the app.
+Using blocks, the module will let users decide which region will be used to display JS app content and the location of the javascript being used to process the app.

 ## To Do